Carina-P/ms3-best-books/TESTS.md

 **TC_010** Edit book information
 - How to test:
     - Log in with same user as added Pippi Longstocking
-    - Search in search-form for "Pippi Longstocking"
+    - Search in search-field for "Pippi Longstocking"
     - In search result, find "Pippi Longstocking"
     - Press "Book Details"-button/link
     - In "Book details/Manage Book"-page press "Edit book info"